-Vim is a historical editor created in 1991.
+Vim is an editor created in 1991.
 Vim (; a contraction of Vi IMproved) is a clone, with additions, of Bill Joy's vi text editor program for Unix.
 It was written by Bram Moolenaar based on source for a port of the Stevie editor to the Amiga and first released publicly in 1991.
 Vim is designed for use both from a command-line interface and as a standalone application in a graphical user interface.
 Read more on Wikipedia...

 - Vim ranks in the top 10% of entities I track